-A recent response to that on the CDEC blog suggested that developers who were really interested, would have the flexibility to learn how to use and thereby to engage with the Open Health Data Platform.
+A recent response to that on the Catapult blog suggested that developers who were really interested, would have the flexibility to learn how to use and thereby to engage with the Open Health Data Platform.
 I don’t disagree, but that wasn’t really the point I was making.

 Setting the Digital Economy Ablaze

 The CDEC platform has been launched largely without documentation, targetting, in effect, the time-rich part of the developer demographic – those who can spare a day or two, without that additional documentation or support, to explore how the Platform works and why they should engage with it.
 Early release is certainly a useful first step.
-But there is more to igniting the than setting firelighters: you need to do so in such a way that it catches and spreads rapidly.
+But there is more to igniting the Digital Economy than setting firelighters: you need to do so in such a way that it catches and spreads rapidly.

 In practice, the vast majority of developers in the Digital Economy are more time-strapped, typically having not only busy work schedules but also, as research shows, significant home commitments.